Region Demographics, Culture and Armed Forces.

 Galleons - The capital ships of the fleet, these powerful vessels are at the heart of all great naval battles.

-Noticeable Features: Seat of the Glorious Emperor, The Tamesa river, Cratau Plains.
+Noticeable Features: Seat of the Righteous Emperor, the cultural and political heart of the world, the Tamesa river, Cratau Plains.

 Noticeable Fauna/Monsters: Battle Beetles, Frogs